ajkavanagh/pacman/README.md

 * [Download and install Slack](https://docs.haskellstack.org/en/stable/README/#how-to-install)
 * Run `stack run` in the root of the distribution.

+## TODOs

+* Use an IO Random seeded random number generator.
+I've just not got around to it yet!
+At the moment, every game is the same, for ghosts when they flee.
+* Implement Fruit bonuses.
+* Implement (probably a `StateT` monad) to 'pass' the display structure around the `UI.hs` module.

 ## Minor Implementation Details

 This is a relatively full implementation of the game.
 The only thing missing